TRT Global - Why Cameroon can't live down the war France refused to name

 After the Second World War, the mandate system continued under UN trusteeship, but the artificial boundaries remained.

-"In Cameroon, the Germans divided the territory into East and West Cameroon, according to their own interests and without taking local dynamics into account," Dr Ibrahim tells TRT Afrika.
+The Western colonialists divided Cameroon into two - East and West Cameroon ‘‘according to their own interests and without taking local dynamics into account," Dr Ibrahim tells TRT Afrika.

 The French approach was equally destructive.
 "These policies combined acts of discrimination, repression, and violence aimed at making the indigenous population internalise the idea of their own cultural inferiority, followed by encouragement to adopt the so-called superior French civilisation," says Dr Ibrahim.